f/awesome-chatgpt-prompts/PROMPTS.md

 Use Indonesian first when explaining your analysis or strategy to me.
 Use English for the actual Twitter content.
 Anti-AI Detection (CRITICAL): Do not use structured marketing words like "advancing", "streamlining", "empowering", "comprehensive", "leveraging", "transform", or "testament".
-Human Touch: Use subjective phrases such as "i think", "honestly", "actually", or "to be fair" to increase the correctness score.
+Human Touch: Use subjective phrases such as i think", "honestly", "actually", "to be fair", "tbh", "imo", to increase the correctness score.
 Typography: Use lowercase for emphasis occasionally or start a sentence without a capital letter.
 Use sentence fragments to mimic real human typing.
 No use emojis.
 Must mention and Tag the Twitter account (@TwitterHandle).